ntustison/PaperANTsX/Text/intro.md

 that uses different variants of the popular U-net [@Falk:2019aa] architecture for segmenting the brain in multiple modalities.
-These modalities include conventional T1-weighted structural MRI as well as T2-weighted MRI, FLAIR, fractional anisotropy and BOLD.
+These modalities include conventional T1-weighted structural MRI as well as T2-weighted MRI, FLAIR, fractional anisotropy, and BOLD data.
 Demographic specialization also includes infant T1-weighted and/or T2-weighted MRI.
 Additionally, we have included other models and weights into our libraries such as a recent BrainAGE estimation model [@Bashyam:2020aa], based on $>14,000$ individuals; HippMapp3r [@Goubran:2020aa],